-Users absolutely love adding xanthan gum to their recipes.
-It acts as a great thickening agent, reducing the need for extra carbs in foods such as homemade bread.
+Users love adding xanthan gum to their recipe as a thickening agent, reducing the need for extra carbs in foods such as homemade bread.

 Vegan and gluten-free recipes benefit from its binding properties while still maintaining great flavor.
 Most users report the best use of xanthan gum in protein shakes, milkshakes, smoothies, and ice cream.
-Xanthan gum helps form the perfect texture.
+Xanthan gum helps produce a pleasant texture.

-Xanthan gum is also great to use in self-made beauty products.
+Xanthan gum is also an ingredient in homemade beauty products.
 It provides a cheap and effective way to mix hair gels and lotions.